Surya-R-1999/futurense-dataengg-bootcamp/Notes/Preparation.md

 Big data is crucial for businesses as it enables **data-driven decision-making** by identifying trends, patterns, and correlations that provide valuable insights for strategic planning.
 It allows organizations to gain a competitive edge, improve customer engagement, and drive innovation through informed decision-making based on data analysis.

 # Challenges in Big Data:
-  - **Data Storage:** Managing the increasing volume of data is a significant challenge due to data doubling in size every two years.
+  - **Data Storage:** Managing the increasing volume of data and the differnt file formats.
   - **Data Quality:** Ensuring data accuracy and consistency is crucial but challenging with the vast amount of data collected.
   - **Scaling:** Adapting to the growing data volume and processing requirements poses scalability challenges.
   - **Security:** Protecting data from internal and external threats, especially personal and sensitive information, is a major concern.